MicrosoftDocs/power-pages-docs/power-pages-docs/introduction.md

 > [!IMPORTANT]
 > - Power Pages is in preview.
-> - Products that are in preview aren’t meant for production use and may have restricted functionality.
-These features are available before an official release so that customers can get early access and provide feedback.
+> - These features are available before an official release so that customers can get early access and provide feedback.

 ## Introducing Power Pages